 5. Know that editors are trained to edit.
 If they don’t send your piece back with suggestions, they wouldn’t feel like they are doing their job.
 Think of your editor in much the same way you think of that very close friend who isn’t afraid to tell you that your shoes don’t go with your dress.
 Your friend isn’t judging your worth when she makes a comment like that.
 Her only goal is to help you look fantastic.
 It’s the same with your editor.

 6. Write for the greater good.
 When I pitch pieces to big outlets, my thought isn’t, “I want to say I’ve written for this outlet.”
 (Okay, sure, there is some of that).
 My thought is mostly, “I want to place this story where it will do the most good.”
 When you are writing from a place of passion–because your material will change the reader’s life for the better–then it’s a lot easier to get over the fear of rejection.
 You’ll feel more motivated to make sure the story gets told because sitting on it feels dang selfish.

 7. Remind yourself of your worth–and that editors need writers like you.
 As women, I think, we have a hard time with this.
 Some of us, for instance, were taught in school that we should never “brag.”
 Get over it.
 Freelance writing is one of the toughest professions to earn a decent living.
 If you’ve managed to earn a living in this profession for many years, especially during the recession, then you have chops.
 Periodically take a moment to remember all you’ve accomplished.
 Then remind yourself that editors need content and they need great writers like you to find and create that content.
 Then take a deep breath.
 Exhale and press send on that pitch.
 You have nothing to fear.

 Do you ever feel like an imposter?
+Do you suffer from imposter syndrome?
 What techniques help you overcome your fears?